Table of Contents

 Fix 6.
 Install the Latest Version of QuickTime

 If your video is not playable on your QuickTime, try installing the latest version of QuickTime.
-QuickTime 7 Pro is the newest media player that can handle all the video formats and lets you play and open any video file without causing any trouble.
+QuickTime 7 Pro is the newest media player that can handle all video formats and lets you play and open any video file without causing any trouble.

 To check your version, click on the tab ''QuickTime Player'' and then ''About QuickTime Player''.